 In order to try and make some headway, next month I'm heading for Edinburgh and the Scotland On Rails conference.

 I can't attend the full event, but plan to make sure the trip is well worthwhile.
 While I hope all the speakers stay in fine fettle, there is a speaker for Saturday whom I pray stays in finest lustre - a presentation on DSLs!
-Just one highlight of what should be a really cool experience.
+Just one highlight of what should be a great talk.
 [Stay well Joe!]